AustrianLinuxMemer/neotest/groups.md

 - `diamond`: Used for Diamonds and equivalent
 - `gem`: An overarching group that all gems (including diamonds) belong to

-For items that wish to not be included in the creative menu, simply set `no_creative` to anything but `nil`
+For items that wish to not be included in the creative menu, simply add `no_creative = 1` to the item's group